Ergodicity: Probabilistic interpretation: ergodic processes

+A stationary process is said to be ergodic if this shift-invariant probability measure is ergodic.
+Equivalently, every shift-invariant event has probability zero or one.
+This is a particular case of the notions discussed above.

-The simplest case is that of an independent and identically distributed process which corresponds to the shift map described above.
-Another important case is that of a Markov chain which is discussed in detail below.
+The simplest case is that of an independent and identically distributed process, which corresponds to a product measure on the path space and is ergodic for the shift map.
+Another important case is that of a stationary Markov chain, which is discussed in detail below.

-A similar interpretation holds for continuous-time stochastic processes though the construction of the measurable structure of the action is more complicated.
+A similar interpretation holds for continuous-time stochastic processes, though the construction of the measurable structure of the action is more complicated.